km2342/pygcode/README.rst

 Changes made
 ============

-This fork allows the user to pass a parameter to a Word Object that will truncate the x and y floats for increased precision.
-Scientific notation is also not allowed to be output due to the CNC Machine not being able to handle it and the dependencies are pinned to prevent future issues.
+-- This fork allows the user to pass the amount of decimal places that they want (maximum of 6 to prevent user error) the X and Y letters to display to allow for greater precision.

+-- mappings for specific letters and conversion from letters to gcode in gcodes.py

+-- The dependencies are pinned to prevent blockers in production.

+-- The letters 'S' and 'H' are treated as strings instead of floats to prevent issues with the CNC machine.

+-- setup.py is now able to install pygcode via pip to virtual environments.

 Installation